-he instructor-centered classroom—where students are tasked with simply absorbing what they’re told—has gone the way of the typewriter and the rotary phone for tech-savvy educators like Nicol Howard, who instructs future teachers in U of R’s School of Education.
+he instructor-centered classroom—where students are tasked with simply absorbing what they’re told—has gone the way of the typewriter and the rotary phone for tech-savvy educators like Nicol Howard, who instructs future teachers in the University of Redlands School of Education.

 “Students are becoming the curators of content for their own learning now,” Howard says.
 “They’re becoming [their own]advocates as they learn how to use technology to seek out more content for themselves.
 I think that’s a huge shift.”